General Accounting: Data Analytics Overview

 - ANLC 250 Introduction to Data Analytics

-The College's 15-credit residency requirement in the major of General Accounting with a Specialization in Data Analytics must be met with 12 credits in Accounting (ACCT) courses numbered 250 or higher, excluding ACCT 380 and ACCT 381 plus MGMT 460 Strategic Management (cc) (Senior-level capstone course).
+The University's 15-credit residency requirement in the major of General Accounting with a Specialization in Data Analytics must be met with 12 credits in Accounting (ACCT) courses numbered 250 or higher, excluding ACCT 380 and ACCT 381 plus MGMT 460 Strategic Management (cc) (Senior-level capstone course).

 - ACCT 300 Intermediate Accounting I